Rutendo-cell/POSTMAM-API-COLLECTION/README.md

 # POSTMAN-API-COLLECTION
 The PostMan Collection has 3 GET Requests and 2 POST requests.
 The GET requests enquire all normalized names (RxNorm) for Asprin and returns all related RxNorm related to Asprin in the NIH server.
-The POST requests ............
+The POST requests the first one shows the dosing recommendation of Citalopram and the second one shows a six year cancer risk score which is a six year probabilty of lung cancer.